 Why do soft 404 errors matter for SEO?

-Alike traditional hard 404 URL errors, soft 404 errors will affect your search engine rankings.
-It is seen as bad practice as it creates a negative user experience.
+Exactly the same as traditional 404s, soft 404 errors will affect your search engine rankings.
+It is seen as bad practice by search engines as it creates a negative user experience.

-Google treats traditional 404 and soft 404 errors the same way, simply they will not be indexed if not fixed quickly.
-It’s essential to run an SEO audit of your site regularly to find any 404 or soft 404 errors.
+Google treats traditional 404 and soft 404 errors the same way, simply they will not be indexed if not fixed quickly – so it’s essential to run an SEO audit of your site regularly to find any 404 or soft 404 errors.

 User experience is one of the main ranking factors, and the ever-evolving Google algorithm constantly gets smarter at detecting signs of negative user experience.
 If your site is plagued by pages that serve no purpose, having very little or no content on them, they create a signal to Google that the site is not well optimised for the user, resulting in lower SERP visibility.

-Both types of soft 404s (poorly configured servers and empty pages) count towards the negative user experience signals and to improve your websites SEO, it’s essential to address these issues.
+Both types of soft 404s (poorly configured servers and empty pages) count toward the negative user experience signals and to improve your SEO, it’s essential to address these issues.

 How to find soft 404 errors

-Finding soft 404 errors on your site is a lot easier (and cheaper) than you might be expecting.
+Finding soft 404 errors on your site is a lot easier than you might be expecting.

-Following a fairly recent update, Google Search Console now includes a handy soft 404 report in the ‘coverage’ section.
+Google Search Console includes a handy soft 404 report in the ‘coverage’ section.
 If you have ever done any search engine optimisation on your site in the past, you should be familiar with this page as it’s super useful for finding any server code issues with your site.

 “Submitted URL seems to be a soft 404”